-Campus President Steve McElfresh says the response to the new facility from local automotive and diesel businesses already has been overwhelmingly positive.
+Campus President Steve McElfresh says the response to the new school for mechanics from local automotive and diesel businesses already has been overwhelmingly positive.

 “The employers are as excited as students that we're coming to town,” says McElfresh.
 “There's a need for techs in the New Jersey and New York market,” McElfresh says, citing businesses like Crown Lift Trucks and Penske looking forward to the new campus opening.

-Nationwide, opportunities for diesel and automotive service technicians and mechanics exist.
+Nationwide, many opportunities for an automotive or diesel technician exist.
 The U.S. Bureau of Labor Statistics forecasts the average number of job openings for auto service technicians to be 75,900 annually between 2016 and 2026.